MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016.md

 - **Azure Multi-Factor Authentication Server**

 Deployments of Azure MFA Server no longer process MFA requests.
-Customers using Azure MFA Server with MIM for example to secure self-service password reset (SSPR) or MIM PAM approvals must transition to supported alternatives.
-These include:
+Customers using Azure MFA Server with MIM, for example,  to secure self-service password reset (SSPR) or MIM PAM approvals must transition to supported alternatives such as Custom MFA providers, smartcard-based authentication, and Windows Hello for Business.
-    - Custom MFA providers
-    - Smartcard-based authentication
-    - Windows Hello for Business

-Cloud-based Azure AD MFA is not directly integrated with MIM workflows but should be considered as part of broader identity modernization strategies.
+Cloud-based Azure AD MFA isn't directly integrated with MIM workflows but should be considered as part of broader identity modernization strategies.

 - **Connectors and Management Agents**

     - Forefront Identity Manager Certificate Management (FIM CM) is deprecated.
 Use modern certificate lifecycle tools such as Microsoft Intune or Azure Key Vault.
-    - Lotus Notes Management Agent (MA)is deprecated.
+    - Lotus Notes Management Agent (MA) is deprecated.
 Consider moving to a supported collaboration platform or developing a custom ECMA2 connector if continued use is required.
     - SAP R/3—The SAP R/3 MA is deprecated.
 Use the SAP NetWeaver connector or ECMA2-based integration for S/4HANA and modern SAP environments.

 ## Updates in MIM 2016 SP2